History Weblecture for Unit 42

 This idea captured the imagination of the NeoPlatonists, and the medieval mind, both of whom extendend the great chain of being from the center of earth out through the orders of angels to God as the highest form of "being" in the cosmos.
 Dante's Divine Comedy reflects the influence of this idean through the circles of hell, purgatory, and heaven.
 Likewise the interlocking spheres of the Ptolemaic and Aristotelian world models enforce this sense of continuity of all of nature in a vertical hierarchical relationship.

-Take a brief glance at the diagram of the medieval chain of being at the top of this web page.
+Take a brief glance at this great chaing of being diagram from Robert Fludd's Ustriusque cosmi of 1624.
 It is similar to the medieval world view C. S. Lewis describes in The Discarded Image.

 The voyages of exploration in the 16th and 17th centuries made the Europeans aware of new plants, new animals, and new geological formations, as well as more fossils.
 As they gathered information, the French Enlightenment philosophers realized that any theory on the origin of life would have to account for three primary observations: